ibm-cloud-docs/CDN/input-container.md

 * `fileExtension`: File extensions that are allowed.

 The following attribute is related to configuring Hotlink Protection:
-* `hotlinkProtection`: Please see the [hotlink protection class](/docs/infrastructure/CDN?topic=CDN-hotlink-protection-class) for more details.
+* `hotlinkProtection`: See the [hotlink protection class](/docs/CDN?topic=CDN-hotlink-protection-class) for more details.

 The following attribute is related to Dynamic Content Acceleration (DCA):
-* `dynamicContentAcceleration`: Please see the [Dynamic Content Acceleration class](/docs/infrastructure/CDN?topic=CDN-dynamic-content-acceleration-container) for more details.
+* `dynamicContentAcceleration`: See the [Dynamic Content Acceleration class](/docs/CDN?topic=CDN-dynamic-content-acceleration-container) for more details.